LegoTypes/ha-synthetic-sensors/README.md

 ## Overview: How Synthetic Sensors Work

-Synthetic sensors are **wrapper sensors** that extend other sensors with formula-based calculations.
+Synthetic sensors are **sensor extensions** that provide capabilities beyond the base sensors or create new sensors with formula-based calculations.
 They provide a new state value by applying mathematical formulas to other entities, allowing you to:

 - **Extend sensor capabilities** with calculated attributes
 - **Transform sensor values** using mathematical formulations